 For many people running social media can be a way to reach an online audience that they would not have had access to otherwise.
-People will try anything to get the public’s attention from publicity stunts, to hotels that work with influencers to tap into their following and so much more.
-Marketers are always looking for a way to generate quality leads but they aren’t the only ones who have a stake in the process.
+People will try anything to get the public’s attention from publicity stunts to hotels that work with influencers to tap into their following and so much more.
+Marketers are always looking for a way to generate quality leads, but they aren’t the only ones who have a stake in the process.
 The social media giants are also playing.
-Yes, I’m talking about Twitter, Pinterest, Instagram and of course, Facebook.
+Yes, I’m talking about Twitter, Pinterest, Instagram, and of course, Facebook.

 Second, we know that interactions matter!
-Facebook shows a small percentage of your audience a post and if they interact with it, it gets shown to more people.
-This is a way of making an “educated guess” about what your audience find interesting and as soon as the number of interactions, clicks and so forth start declining then the post gets less visibility, which in turn leads to less interactions.
-Everything counts, from a share, a comments and even a click but they have different value.
+Facebook shows a small percentage of your audience a post, and if they interact with it, it gets shown to more people.
+This is a way of making an “educated guess” about what your audience finds interesting.
+As soon as the number of interactions, clicks, and so forth starts declining, then the post gets less visibility, which in turn leads to fewer interactions.
+Everything counts, from a share, comments, and even a click, but they have a different value.
 This system of checks and balances are in place to be able to provide quality content to Facebook users.
 If the post has little to no interactions, it is probably not a conversation piece.
-Comments, shares and reactions help you rank higher in the feed than clicking, watching, or hovering over a post.
-Since the feed shows posts based on popularity rather than in chronological order of posting, like it had been in the past, it’s important to get ranked highly so your posts can be seen first.
+Comments, shares, and reactions help you rank higher in the feed than clicking, watching, or hovering over a post.
+Since the feed shows posts based on popularity rather than in chronological order of posting, as it had been in the past, it’s important to get ranked highly so your posts can be seen first.